LunarG/VulkanSamples/vktrace/README.md

 ##Using Vktrace on Windows##
 Vktrace builds two binaries with associated Vulkan libraries: a tracer with Vulkan tracing library and a replayer.
+The tracing library is a Vulkan layer library.

 ###Running Vktrace tracer and launch app/game from tracer on Windows###
 The Vktrace tracer program launches the app/game you desire and then traces it.
 To launch app/game from Vktrace tracer one must use the "-p" option.
-Also the -l<number> option should be given for specifying the tracing library (zero for Vulkan).
 Also, you may need to copy the Vulkan.dll library into the directory of Vktrace, and of the app/game (while we continue to put Windows support into place).
 ```